 Re: Offscreen, Issue 23

 In February, I sent Kai Brach (Offscreen's Editor) an email telling him how Offscreen has impacted my viewpoint throughout the years I've been a reader.
-He's always been engaged and receptive with his responses, and ended up asking if I was interested in contributing to the issue's "Ten Thing I've Learned" section – essentially I list ten lessons I've learned by working in tech.
+He's always been engaged and receptive with his responses, and ended up asking if I was interested in contributing to the issue's "Ten Things I've Learned" section – essentially I list ten lessons I've learned by working in tech.

 To be honest, I was a bit hesitant because:

 - this was coming from a publication I really respected